-96. It is useful to think of the marketing strategy planning process as a process that begins with a narrow focus but then broadens to embrace unlimited opportunities and options.
+97. It is useful to think of the marketing strategy planning process as a process that begins with a process.

-It is useful to think of the marketing strategy planning process as a narrowing-down process.
 The process begins with a broad look at a market but then narrows as marketers evaluate specific qualitative and quantitative screening criteria that help zero in on the best target market and marketing mix.

+Feedback: It is useful to think of the marketing strategy planning process as a narrowing-down and the external marketing environment.

-97. The first two letters in the S.W.O.T. analysis help managers examine customers, competition, and the external marketing environment.
+98. The first two letters in the S.W.O.T. analysis help managers examine customers, competition, and guide managers to look inward to assess a company's internal capabilities and resources.

-The first two letters of the S.W.O.T. analysis stand for "strengths and weaknesses" and guide managers to look inward to assess a company's internal capabilities and resources.
+Feedback: The first two letters of the S.W.O.T. analysis stand for "strengths and weaknesses"